 New Technologies and Platforms Transforming Oceanography

-Science recently declared that new technologies are making remote sensing of the ocean a “new wave” of oceanography.
+The journal Science recently declared that new technologies are making remote sensing of the ocean a “new wave” of oceanography.
 This growing array of lower-cost, high-tech instruments–satellites, robotic gliders, moored sensors, underwater observatories–is transforming the discipline of oceanography, possibly reducing the need for expensive research vessels.
-A new class of automated biological sensors are nearing readiness and NOAA’s National Centers for Coastal Ocean Science (NCCOS) is advancing their development for use in coastal monitoring programs, ocean observing systems, and planned ecological forecasting capabilities.
+A new class of automated biological sensors are nearing readiness and NOAA’s National Centers for Coastal Ocean Science (NCCOS) are advancing their development for use in coastal monitoring programs, ocean observing systems, and planned ecological forecasting capabilities.